sc-martel93/Three-Band-EQ/README.md

 # SimpleEQ

-A simple EQ vst plugin created using C++ and the JUCE framework
+Created by Scott Martel using C++ and the JUCE framework

+SimpleEQ is a 3-band equalizer that provides a straightforward, yet powerful way to shape your sound.